Carmen Bricillo, a native of Western Pennsylvania, is in his 10th season coaching the offensive line for the Penguins.

 A tireless and well respected recruiter in his hometown region and Midwest junior colleges, Bricillo has had an impressive 15 All-Missouri Valley Conference selections during his nine years with the program.

 In 2018, senior offensive lineman Gavin Wiggins was named first-team All-Missouri Valley Football Conference while center Vitas Hrynkiewicz was a second-team selection.
 Both players had durable careers with the program as Wiggins started all 42 games of his Penguins career while Hrynkiewicz started all 38 times.
 The unit blocked for first-team All-MVFC tailback Tevin McCaster who finished with a career-high 1,235 yards.
-Additionally, Hrynkiewicz has been invited to attend the NFLPA Bowl following the campaign.
+Additionally, Hrynkiewicz was a starting center at the NFLPA Collegiate Bowl following the campaign.

 In 2017, senior offensive tackle Justin Spencer was a first-team honoree capping a career that saw him start all 50 games.
 Spencer was the first Penguin offensive tackle to be named first-team league in 10 seasons.
 Earning second-team honors were Hrynkiewicz and Wiggins.